NotNANtoN/CV-Project-2020/README.md

 # CV-Project-2020

 ## Setup:
-First install the required packages using `python -m pip install requirements.txt`.
+First install the required packages using `python -m pip install -r requirements.txt`.

 Now you need to download the weights of the pretrained networks using `bash get_yolo_and_depth_weights.sh`.